FreemapSlovakia/freemap-tiler/README.md

 Tool to create MBTiles from raster geodata with a full pyramid overview from to 0.
 Uses Z-order curve to efficiently create lower-zoom tiles storing minimal tiles in RAM.

-Source can be any raster GDAL source containing 4 bands - Red, Green, Blue, Alpha.
+Source can be any raster GDAL source containing one of RGB, RGBA, Gray, Gray+Alpha.
-The tool takes care of reprojection, slicing to tiles including all lowzoom (overview) tiles and storing it to MBTile format with cusom extension.
+The tool takes care of reprojection, slicing to tiles including all lowzoom (overview) tiles and storing it to MBTile format optional cusom extension to store alpha if JPEG is used.

 ## Extensions of MBTile format